5 steps for a successful IP strategy

-Recently we were delighted to contribute this expertise on IP strategy to a recent intellectual property supplement in The Times.
+We were delighted to contribute this expertise on IP strategy to an intellectual property supplement in The Times.

 Intellectual Property (IP) makes up a significant proportion of a business’s value.
 An IP strategy puts a legal framework around what are often intangible assets and makes the protection, enforcement and valuation of these assets much easier and more quantifiable.
 Companies demonstrating IP sophistication and management consistently out-perform their markets and competitors.

 But surprisingly few companies ask themselves how they measure up against market peers or comparable companies, or against the practices of the leaders of IP companies and define their policies and future plans accordingly.